Key takeaways

 LinkedIn Carousel Ads

-Do this this week: take one internal framework you already use and turn it into 6–8 cards with one idea per card.
+Do this this week: take one internal framework you already use and rebuild it as 6–8 cards, one idea per card, written so each card sets up the next.
+No cover slide.

 LinkedIn Video Ads